evelthon/udacity-full-stack-nanodegree/P4/README.md

 then filter that data by the second property natively in python.

 ## Task 4: Add a Task
+This task required the creation of a new endpoint method called `getFeaturedSpeaker`.
+This method would get the featured speaker if one exists from memcache.
+For this to happen, `_createSessionObject` was modified to save in memcache a speaker with many sessions.

 For this task the requirement was to create 2 additional queries.
 For this reason the following endpoint methods where created: